Willster419/RelhaxModpack/README.md

 # The Relhax Modpack
-The fastest WoT modpack installer in the world
+The fastest WoT modpack installer in the world.
+A refresh of OMC modpack

 **[Skip to download link](https://github.com/Willster419/RelhaxModpack#download)**